- Travel and Places

 What Makes Odisha A Different Travel Destination in India

 Some fine beaches, an exotic wildlife, a soul rejuvenating pilgrimage, visiting historic monuments plus enjoying a few arts and festivals.
 You are seeking for a destination meeting the above set of demands in mind.
 Confused on finding a right travel joint in India with the above mission?
 Where could you try and feel all these on a single trip?
 The mission is possible if you reach an exclusive travel circuit named "Golden Triangle".
-It is Bhubaneswar-Konark-Puri in the state of Orissa now known as Odisha.
+It is the Bhubaneswar-Konark-Puri route in the state of Orissa now known as Odisha.

 The notable image of Odisha is the Golden Triangle, formed by Jagannatha Temple, Puri, the Sun Temple, Konark and the Lingaraja Temple in Bhubaneswar.
 Both temples and beaches combine to make Odisha an exceptional destination.

 Odisha has the attractions for all.
 The nature lover, the spiritual follower, the connoisseur of arts, the writer, the photographer, whoever you may be, the land provides ample scope and landscape to please you all.

 I cover below four fabulous features of Odisha, which is a rare blend in any travel circuits.

 If spirituality is your line of going, Odisha is the apt spot.
 It houses some of the finest Hindu and Buddhist temples in India.
 People generally believe there is nothing beyond Puri, Bhubaneswar, and Konark in Odisha.
 It is a wrong thought.
 In fact, some of the important Buddhist sites in the world are here.